Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \paragraph{Consistency}

 Tables~\ref{tab: dist_base_plan} and \ref{tab: total_variation} report the consistency of solutions obtained from different models in terms of the normalized distance to the reference load plan and the total variation of the generated solutions.
-As GDO requires running Model \eqref{CreateLoadsModel} and Model \eqref{Stage2Model} sequentially, these experiments set the same time limits for the two stages.
-For example, if a time limit of 30 seconds is set, GDO runs Model \eqref{CreateLoadsModel} for 30 seconds and subsequently runs Model \eqref{Stage2Model} using the best upper bound obtained from Model \eqref{CreateLoadsModel} for another 30 seconds.
+When optimizing the LOLPP, the experiments set a time limit of 1,800 seconds on the first sub-objective.
+The best primal bound is then used for the optimization of the last two sub-objectives with a time limit of 1,800 seconds again.
+This second optimization optimizes a weighted function of the second and third sub-objective where the second sub-objective has a weight of $1$ and the third sub-objective has a small weight $\epsilon$, i.e.,